Tuition Deposit and Payment

 • cash (up to a maximum of $1000)

-• cheque (made payable to Saskatchewan Polytechnic)
+• cheque or money order (made payable to Saskatchewan Polytechnic)

 If your tuition is being funded by a sponsoring agency or employer, use the Confirmation of Sponsorship for full-time program students form (pdf).